 The State of Connecticut Cybersecurity: Q&A with Connecticut State Cybersecurity Czar Arthur House

-This fall, the State of Connecticut announced a cybersecurity action plan.
+In the fall of 2017, the State of Connecticut announced a cybersecurity action plan.
 In order to learn more about this--and the state of cybersecurity in Connecticut in general--we reached out to Arthur House, Chief Cybersecurity Risk Officer for the State of Connecticut.
 He was gracious enough to fill us in on a wide variety of topics from how Connecticut’s towns and cities are battling hackers, to why countries like Ukraine are looking to CT for guidance on cybersecurity.

 While the action plan has been referred to as a task force in the media, Art explained that it’s not an official task force so much as a group of engaged stakeholders.
 The action plan kicked off with a focus on law enforcement, education, and government, and will be increasing attention on the business community in 2018.
 In each arena, it is guided by the seven principles laid out in in the Connecticut Cybersecurity Strategy: